 Each winning team must nominate a team captain in the Hackerspace.
 This person will be required to liaise with and provide their details to GovHack organisers following award announcements.
 They will coordinate the distribution of awards including prize money that must be evenly split between all team members.
 If all members of your team are under 18 then please nominate a guardian or the Local Event Organisers who will facilitate the purchase of vouchers to be split winnings among the team.
 If a finalist team has been selected to receive a Golden Ticket to the Red Carpet Awards, it is the team captain who will represent them.

 Some local in-kind awards and prizes may be presented on the Sunday afternoon after competition close.
 Winners of State and Territory awards will be announced at the State/Territory Awards night.
-National Awards will be announced at the Red Carpet Awards.
+New Zealand awards will be announced at the New Zealand Awards night.
+Australian National and International Awards will be announced at the Red Carpet Awards.
 The Red Carpet Awards also present a great opportunity to celebrate the best projects from around the country with sponsors, agencies, media and high profile guests.

 You will find the list of Official data available for the GovHack competition on the Hackerspace.
 You must use at least one Official data set to be eligible for awards.
 Check the eligibility requirements of each award to see if you need to use a specific dataset or data from a specific Data Publisher or Data Portal.
-To maximize your chances to win National and State/Territory awards we recommend you mash up National and State/Territory official data, increasing your award eligibility.
-You are limited to the number of challenges you nominate for the National and Regional competitions to 5 each.
+To maximize your chances to win International, National and State/Territory awards we recommend you mash up International, National and State/Territory official data, increasing your award eligibility.
+You are limited to the number of challenges you nominate for to a total of 5.

 Several competition goals require entries must use at least one of the data sets provided for this competition, but you are free to use data from the official GovHack list or other data sets as long as their licensing terms permit usage for this purpose.
 You may also use any publicly accessible web services as long as it does not incur a financial cost to use (private and subscription APIs are prohibited due to licensing issues and barrier to entry).

-To be eligible for an National and/or State/Territory award, at least one team member must be located or based in Australia.
+To be eligible for an International, National and/or State/Territory (Australia only) award, at least one team member must be located or based in Australia and/or New Zealand.
 At least one team member must be over 18 (or a guardian must be registered as the representative to facilitate awards).